Bachelors of Fine Arts (BFA) in Interior Design

 This is the first studio in a sequential series of interior courses in which students apply their skills, knowledge and understanding of the design process to living environments.
 Emphasis is placed on the interrelationship of design elements and principles, spatial organization and sequencing, and conceptual problem solving in three-dimensional space.
 Open to all students.
 Additional course fee is required.

 Study of materials used in the built environment with emphasis on the interior.
 Students develop knowledge of material characteristic, selection, application, installation methods, and industry regulations.
 Lighting design plans will also be covered.
 Students produce product specifications following Master Specification standards.
 Additional course fee is required.
-Prerequisite: INTD 200 Interior Foundations.
+Corequisite or Prerequisite: INTD 200 Interior Foundations.

 This class studies how to represent design ideas to viewers - learning how to clearly communicate space, form, and human experience within the built environment.
 Students will further develop skills rendering perspective-based drawings, as well as honing presentation skills in both oral and graphic presentations.
 Additional course fee is required.
 Prerequisite: INTD 331 CADD II.